emelysalmeron/Grocery-list/planning/development-strategy.md

 > HTML

-- Will be rendered in javascript handler.
+- Will be rendered in javascript handler using components.

 > CSS

-- will be rendered in javascript handler.
+- will be rendered in javascript handler using components.

 > JavaScript

 1. _data_

-   - Create array to store the object data from the user, the variable will be stored in `data.js`
+   - Create array to store the object data from the user, the variable will be stored in the `state object` stored in `data.js`

 2. _handlers_